coliasgroup/microkit_sdf_gen/README.md

 The library will be at `zig-out/lib/csdfgen`.

+The source code for the bindings is in `src/c/`.

 To run an example C program that uses the bindings, run:
 ```sh
 zig build c_example
 ```

+The source code for the example is in `examples/examples.c`.

 ### Python bindings